rafaelcalleja/docker-wrapper/README.md

 ## Mesos Slave Config

-To setup your mesos-slave to use the new docker-wrapper binary, just place the full path to the docker binary into `/etc/mesos-slave/docker` config file:
+To setup your mesos-slave to use the new wrap binary, just place the full path to the docker binary into `/etc/mesos-slave/docker` config file:

     # /etc/mesos-slave/docker
-    /home/ops/bin/docker-wrapper
+    /home/ops/bin/wrap

-Or if your OS package does not support automatic /etc/mesos feature loading, use the `--docker $GOPATH/bin/docker-wrapper` command line arguments to start the Mesos agent.
+Or if your OS package does not support automatic /etc/mesos feature loading, use the `--docker $GOPATH/bin/wrap` command line arguments to start the Mesos agent.

 ### Package Installation